johnwelby1965/cisco_aci/demos/workshop/README.md

 ### Visual Studio Code
 VS Code is a free code editor, which runs on the aforementioned operating systems.
 Download and install it at https://code.visualstudio.com/download.

-While there are a number of suitable editors available for free or for a nonimal license fee, this training makes use fo the VS Code [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).
+While there are a number of suitable editors available for free or for a nominal license fee, this training makes use of the VS Code [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).
 The Visual Studio Code Remote - SSH extension allows you to open a remote folder on any remote machine, (virtual machine, or container) and terminal window with a running SSH server.

 Install the [Visual Studio Code Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).